Korean, Edit

 ⑴ Overview

-① Loop Formation: Can occur when inverse repetitive sequences exist in encrypted DNA.
+① Loop formation: Can occur when inverted repeat sequences are present on coding DNA.

 ② Intrinsic transcription terminators, t-RNA, telomere tetra G, etc. contribute to loop formation.